 A tall king

 The Israelites, while wandering the wilderness 40 years, encountered a second group or race of people known to produce large, powerful humans.
 In reminding the Israelites of the battle they fought and won against Og, king of Bashan, Moses said the following.

-The NKJV and other translations state that Og slept in a bed 9 cubits long and 4 cubits wide.
-Various Bible commentaries place the length of a Biblical cubit anywhere from 17 inches (43.2 centimeters) to 21 inches (53.3 centimeters).
+The NKJV and other translations state that Og the giant slept in a bed 9 cubits long and 4 cubits wide.
+Various Biblical commentaries place the length of a Biblical cubit anywhere from 17 inches (43.2 centimeters) to 21 inches (53.3 centimeters).
 If we use a conservative value of 18 inches in a cubit, Og's bed was 13 1/2 feet long and 6 feet wide!
 For comparison purposes, the most common large mattress in the U.S., the "king size" mattress, is 6.6 feet long and 6.3 feet wide.

 David and Goliath

 The third mention of very large people in the Bible is within the well-known story of a young king David and Goliath.

 The length of a span is likely to have been around 9 inches (22.9 centimeters).
 If we also use the conservative length of a cubit mentioned above, Goliath the giant was at least 9 feet 3 inches tall (2.82 meters) - and likely bigger!
 He was a big enough man to wear a protective battle coat weighing more than 80 pounds U.S. and to carry a 26 foot spear whose head alone was an amazing 17 pounds U.S. (7.7 kilograms)!